bschreck/deep.sh/CONTRIBUTING.rst

 #. `numpydoc <https://numpydoc.readthedocs.io/>`_
 #. `MyST Parser <https://myst-parser.readthedocs.io>`_

-Note that xonsh itself needs to be installed too.
+Note that deepsh itself needs to be installed too.

 If you have cloned the git repository, you can install all of the doc-related dependencies by running::